42Automation/long-context-experiments/README.md

 * Q1.
 Direct query.
 The information is found directly in the document, so a direct retrieval by lexical match is possible.
 * Q2.
 Derived query.
 The information is found in the document, but it needs a reasoning step to relate it to the question.
 * Q3.
 Distant info query.
 The information is found in the document, but the answer needs to combine distant pieces of information from the same document.
 * Q4.
 Distractor loaded query.
-The information is found in the document, but the document has similar, yet unrelated pieces of information.
+The information is found in the document, but the document has similar, yet conflicting pieces of information.

+---
 * Q4.
 Multiple document query.
 The needed information is found in the documents but the answer needs to combine information over multiple documents.
 * Q5.
 Missing data query.
 The information requested is not found in the document, though it is semantically related to the document content, so the query cannot be answered.
 * Q6.
 Ambiguous query.
 The exact information requested is not directly found in the document but a very close piece of information is available.